niiknow/docker-nginx-image-proxy/README.md

 # becareful not to set this too high or it will use too much memory.
 #
 # For example (during testing) a 200KB JPEG file (1024x768) will take up 4MB of memory
-# when loaded; but when resampled to 2x the the size, the memory use jumps to 20.1MB
+# when loaded; but when resampled to twice (2x) of image size, the memory use jumps to 20.1MB
 # Mathematically make sense: 4MB * 2(Dimensions xy) = 4MB * 2 * 2 = 16MB (new) + 4MB (original) = 20MB
 image_filter_scale_max 3;